 Our service does not replace your daytime GP.
 Our home visiting Doctors provide appropriate medical care when needed after hours when your daytime GP is not available.
 Our Doctors are also equipped to treat a range of common ailments.

-All National Home Doctor Service Doctors are registered with the Australian Health Practitioner Regulation Agency (AHPRA), as required by the Medical Board of Australia and carry full medical indemnity insurance.
+All 13SICK doctors are registered with the Australian Health Practitioner Regulation Agency (AHPRA), as required by the Medical Board of Australia and carry full medical indemnity insurance.

-13SICK is available to anyone (in our coverage area), regardless if their GP subscribes to our service.
+13SICK is available to anyone (in our coverage area), however we are unable to offer a Bulk-Billed telehealth service if your GP does not subscribe to our service.

-There are various ways to send your feedback to 13SICK:
+There are various ways to send your feedback to us:

 Via email: firstname.lastname@example.org.
 Please remember to include your suburb and state.